ghowland/VDRPrologCPU/README.md

 1. Remainder is never discarded.
 Every divTrunc captures its mod.
 2. r0 and r1 are never padding.
 Both carry exact meaning.
 3. Softmax sums to D (65536) exactly.
 Every time.
+Verified.
 4. Comparison uses all three Q16 fields.
 No epsilon.
 5. All multiplications widen to i64 before computing.
 6. No float anywhere.
 Integer in, integer through, integer out.
-7. r1 near ±32767 means escalate to Q32 for that path.
+7. r1 near saturation means escalate to Q32 for that path.
 8. Session IDs (negative) never collide with global IDs (positive).
 9. Session data dies with its session.
 Arena reset.
 Gone.
 10. Arena exhaustion is never silent.
-Always returns an error code.
-11. SIMD and scalar paths produce bit-identical results.
-12. Temporary training arenas are the only post-startup allocation.
-13. The `_llm.*` canonical subtree structure is fixed.
-Data goes inside, not alongside.
+Returns null.
-14. All dynamic arrays use ArrayListManaged on an arena.
+11. All dynamic arrays use Managed on an arena allocator.
-15. Q16 fromParts always takes three arguments (v, r0, r1).
+12. Q16 fromParts always takes three arguments (v, r0, r1).
+13. VdrId structural bits are deterministic from tree position — no random component.
+14. Data and data_q335 are direct-indexed: item_id IS the array index.

 ---